sci-42ver/SICP_SDF/sicp_notes.md

     1. Figure 1.5
 # book reading order
 - The reading order:
-  book with footnotes -> em -> exercise -> check "to reread after reading later chapters" and update this section in this doc *after reading each section*.
+  book with footnotes -> em -> exercise -> check "to reread after reading later chapters" and update this section in this doc *after reading each section*. -> check whether underlined words in the *chapter and section prefaces* have been understood.

+  After reading the book, check "What we should achieve".
 ## em tracking when reading the book (Read before doing the related exercises)
 - up to "Mapping over lists" (not included)
 ## to reread after reading later chapters (strikethrough to mark already read)